hayde0264/CS-Degree/Exceptions/background.md

 **Exceptions** - are unwanted or unexpected events
 		 which occur during the execution of a program.

-### Excpetions are objects that indicate "something went wrong"
+### Excpetions are objects that indicate "something went wrong", now "what are we going to do about it so we don't sink ship"

 ## What is exception handling?
 In programming *exception handling* is